Copyright in Publishing

 Consider Your Funding when Signing a Copyright Agreement

 When MD Anderson authors are submitting a manuscript for possible publication, they should let the publisher know if their manuscript was funded in whole or in part by the NIH.
 This will prompt the publisher to either submit the article to PubMed Central on behalf of the author, or allow authors to submit a version of their manuscript after publication.
-Learn more about this here.
+Learn more about the NIH Public Access Policy.

 Choosing a Copyright License when Publishing